RahulRoy22/Hacktoberfest-Marathon-Welcome/README.md

   ```
   git commit -m "You commit message"
   ```
-- Push the changes to your remote repository using the following command:
+- Now that you have made your changes permanent, you need to push the changes to your forked repository on GitHub.
+Push the changes to your remote repository using the following command:
   ```
   git push
   ```
 - Refresh your repository page on your GitHub profile to confirm that your changes have been saved and uploaded to your forked repository.
-- Under the `Contribute` dropdown button click `Open pull request`
+- In order to make a submission, with the changes you have just committed and pushed to your repository, under the `Contribute` dropdown button click `Open pull request`.
 ![Contribute](/Dispaly/contribute.png)
 - Confirm the changes you want to submit and click `Create pull request`.
 ![Create PR](/Dispaly/createpr.png)